10 Essential Herbs and Spices for Autumn Wellness: A Blend of Traditional Chinese Medicine and Ayurveda

 4. Fennel (Foeniculum vulgare)

-• TCM: Warms the middle burner, alleviates bloating and digestive issues.
+TCM: Warms the middle burner and soothes digestive discomfort.

 5. Cardamom (Elettaria cardamomum)